NOTICE: AFFECTS OF CDC COVID-19 DISINFECTION RECOMMENDATIONS (04-24-20)

 Many essential workplace disinfection chemicals are known to have the potential to adversely affect the finish quality of some wood veneer and laminates.
 Given the seriousness of the covid-19 pandemic, Nevers advises furniture owners to continue to comply with the CDC disinfection guidelines during these unprecedented times.
 It is our hope that the temporary nature of stringent disinfection can be tolerated by modern commercial finishes.
 You should consider the care and cleaning advice offered below this notice to be used under more “typical” times.

-- Use Coasters and Desk pads: This will protect the finish against damage, moisture and heat.
+- Use Coasters and Desk pads: This will protect the finish against damage from jewelry, ballpoint pens, spills and moisture, and direct heat.

 - Use Felt Pads and on the bottom of Equipment and Electronics: The compounds in rubber and vinyl pads often supplied on office equipment can damage wood finishes.